Rays pitchers combine on 2-hitter in 5-0 win over Blue Jays

 MOVES

-San Francisco claimed RHP Ricardo Pinto off waivers from the Rays.
+San Francisco claimed RHP Ricardo Pinto off waivers from the Rays. … Tampa Bay will recalled IF Mike Brosseau from Triple-A Durham Saturday.

 UP NEXT